Imperal Docs

 Chat functions — user-blocking, must be fast

 @chat.function handlers execute while the user waits for a chat response.
-After the intent classifier finishes (itself 400–1 500 ms), the handler runs synchronously in the activity.
+After the platform finishes understanding the request (itself 400–1 500 ms), your handler runs synchronously.
 The user cannot do anything else during that time.

 Target: < 500 ms p95 for a single step.
 For write operations that trigger confirmation flows, this is less visible — the confirmation card appears first, and the actual execution happens after acceptance.
 For read operations, the user is waiting for the answer.